calumlim/Monash-Final-Year-Project/README.md

 for this will only be lemmatization only.
 Once the training is done, the program will prompt the user for an integer N, to print out the top N features.
 This value can be 0.
 Then the user can keep writing a written review, which will then be predicted using SVM.

+The first 3 variables can be changed are:
+- datasetCSV : the name of the data set (must be in .csv format)
+- rating_col : the letter of the column for the rating (can be lowercase or uppercase)
+- review_col : the letter of the column for the review (can be lowercase or uppercase)

 ## Unit Tests
 The unit test scripts are located in the folder Unit Tests.